 Finally, the last three letters are actually totally random and just used to create a unique identifier.
+It is just there to make up the complete legal number plates.
 However, because we have a system of personalised plates and people may request to keep a number plate and transfer it to a different vehicle this system is fallible and cannot be a guarantee of the vehicle identity, so we also have a VIN.

 Vehicle Identification Number

 Now, this really is the unique identifier for each vehicle and cannot be changed.
 A VIN usually is 17 characters long although cars made before 1981 can have a shorter one.
 Again while this looks like a random string of letters and numbers, they are all actually meaningful and help to identify key facts about the vehicle.

 The VIN number offers insight into the following:

 - The vehicles brand, engine type, and size

 - The official security code from the manufacturer

 This number cannot be changed or moved from vehicle to vehicle and acts as a way to track cars, warranty claims, insurance coverage and many more things.
 It is also instrumental in cutting down on vehicle crimes with things like vehicle cloning.